marcov64/Lsd/Readme.txt

 5.1 Cygwin compiler installation (optional)
 *******************************************

 The Windows Cygwin installer can be downloaded at http://www.cygwin.com (make sure you download the "setup-x86_64.exe" file).
 Preferably, install Cygwin to the default directory ("C:\cygwin64").
 If installing to a different directory please note that the same restrictions mentioned above, about folder using names WITHOUT spaces, also apply to Cygwin.
-Additionally to the packages automatically installed with Cygwin, four non-default packages are REQUIRED by LSD (mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make, gdb and multitail).
+Additionally to the packages automatically installed with Cygwin, four non-default packages are REQUIRED by LSD (gcc-core, mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make, gdb and multitail).
 Lastly, Cygwin must be added to the PATH environment variable (not done by the installer).

 Step-by-step procedure to install the Cygwing 64-bit compiler (an internet connection is required):